department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 concurrence: incomplete
 ---

-If you’re enrolled in a high-tech program and intend to work in a high-tech industry, you may be eligible to receive a lump-sum payment of 60% of tuition and fees.
+If you’re enrolled in a high-tech program and intend to work in a high-tech industry, you may qualify for a lump-sum payment of 60% of tuition and fees.
 We issue accelerated payment to you instead of the monthly benefits you would otherwise get.
 This program covers the higher per-month costs associated with these courses of study.

 <div class="call-out" markdown="1">